-- 2.1 Lincolnshire Housing Partnership (LHP) is a 12,700-home landlord formed in April 2018 from a merger between Boston Mayflower and Shoreline Housing Partnership.
-Covering the whole of the historic east coast of Lincolnshire, LHP provide affordable rental and shared ownership homes as well as a range of services to help support people and communities. - As a charitable community-based organisation, we channel profit back into services and projects that benefit our customers and local neighbourhoods.
-Our operating area covers 3 Lincolnshire local authority areas, we house 26000 people in our 12,700 homes.
+- 2.1 Lincolnshire Housing Partnership (LHP) is a 12,700-home landlord covering the whole of the historic east coast of Lincolnshire, LHP provide affordable rental and shared ownership homes as well as a range of services to help support people and communities. - 2.2 As a charitable community-based organisation, we channel profit back into services and projects that benefit our customers and local neighbourhoods.
+Our operating area covers 3 Lincolnshire local authority areas, we house 26,000 people in our 12,700 homes.
 Our annual turnover is £53 million.